 Professor, Arizona State University, School of Earth and Space Exploration

-Dr. Jim Bell is currently a Professor in the School of Earth and Space Exploration at Arizona State University in Tempe, Arizona and is an Adjunct Professor in the Department of Astronomy at Cornell University in Ithaca, New York.
-He received his B.S. in Planetary Science and Aeronautics from Caltech in 1987 and his M.S. and Ph.D. in Geology & Geophysics from the University of Hawaii in 1992.
-Jim spent 3 years as a National Research Council postdoctoral research fellow at NASA's Ames Research Center from 1992 through 1995.
+Dr. Jim Bell is a Professor in the School of Earth and Space Exploration at Arizona State University in Tempe, Arizona, an Adjunct Professor in the Department of Astronomy at Cornell University in Ithaca, New York, and a Distinguished Visiting Scientist at NASA's Jet Propulsion Laboratory in Pasadena, California.
+He received his B.S. in Planetary Science and Aeronautics from Caltech, his M.S. and Ph.D. in Geology & Geophysics from the University of Hawaii, and served as a National Research Council postdoctoral research fellow at NASA's Ames Research Center.
 Jim's research group primarily focuses on the geology, geochemistry, and mineralogy of planets, moons, asteroids, and comets using data obtained from telescopes and spacecraft missions.

-Jim is an active planetary scientist and has been heavily involved in many NASA robotic space exploration missions, including the Near Earth Asteroid Rendezvous (NEAR), Mars Pathfinder, Comet Nucleus Tour, Mars Exploration Rover, Mars Odyssey Orbiter, Mars Reconnaissance Orbiter, Lunar Reconnaissance Orbiter, and the Mars Science Laboratory rover mission.
-As a member of the Mars Exploration Rover team, Jim has served as the lead scientist in charge of the Panoramic camera (Pancam) color, stereoscopic imaging system on the Spirit and Opportunity rovers.
-As a professional scientist, Jim has published more than 30 first-authored and 150 co-authored research papers in peer reviewed scientific journals, has authored or co-authored more than 450 short abstracts and scientific conference presentations, and has co-edited or edited two scientific books for Cambridge University Press (one on the NEAR mission: "Asteroid Rendezvous"; the other on Mars: "The Martian Surface: Composition, Mineralogy, and Physical Properties").
+Jim is an active planetary scientist and has been heavily involved in many NASA robotic space exploration missions, including the Near Earth Asteroid Rendezvous (NEAR), Mars Pathfinder, Comet Nucleus Tour, Mars Rovers Spirit, Opportunity, Curiosity, and Perseverance, Mars Odyssey Orbiter, Mars Reconnaissance Orbiter, and Lunar Reconnaissance Orbiter.
+Jim was the lead scientist in charge of the Panoramic camera (Pancam) color, stereoscopic imaging system on the Spirit and Opportunity rovers, is the Deputy Principal Investigator of the Mastcam camera system on the Curiosity rover, and is the Principal Investigator for the Mastcam-Z cameras on NASA's Mars-2020 rover.
+As a professional scientist, Jim has published 40 first-authored and more than 215 co-authored research papers in peer reviewed scientific journals, has authored or co-authored nearly 800 short abstracts and scientific conference presentations, and has co-edited or edited three scientific books for Cambridge University Press (one on the NEAR mission: "Asteroid Rendezvous"; the other two on Mars: "The Martian Surface: Composition, Mineralogy, and Physical Properties" and "Remote Compositional Analysis: Techniques for Understanding Spectroscopy, Mineralogy, and Geochemistry of Planetary Surfaces").
 He has been an active user of the Hubble Space Telescope, and of a number of ground based telescopes, including several at Mauna Kea Observatory in Hawaii.

-Jim is also an extremely active and prolific public communicator of science and space exploration, and is President of The Planetary Society.
+Jim is also an extremely active and prolific public communicator of science and space exploration, and was past President (2008-2020) of The Planetary Society, the world's largest public space education and advocacy organization.
 He is a frequent contributor to popular astronomy and science magazines like Sky & Telescope, Astronomy, and Scientific American, and to radio shows and internet blogs about astronomy and space.
-He has appeared on television on the NBC "Today" show, on CNN's "This American Morning," on the PBS "Newshour," and on the Discovery, National Geographic, and History Channels.
-He has also written many photography-oriented books that showcase some of the most spectacular images acquired during the space program: Postcards from Mars (Dutton/Penguin, 2006), Mars 3-D (Sterling, 2008), Moon 3-D (Sterling, 2009), and The Space Book (Sterling, 2013).
-Jim has a main belt asteroid named after him (8146 Jimbell), and was the recipient of the 2011 Carl Sagan Medal from the American Astronomical Society, for excellence in public communication in planetary sciences.
+He has appeared on television on the NBC "Today" show, on CNN's "This American Morning," on the PBS "Newshour," and on the Discovery, National Geographic, Wall St. Journal, and History Channels.
+He has also written many photography-oriented books that showcase some of the most spectacular images acquired during the space program: Postcards from Mars (Dutton/Penguin, 2006), Mars 3-D (Sterling, 2008), Moon 3-D (Sterling, 2009), The Space Book (Sterling, 2013), and The Interstellar Age: Inside the 40 Year Voyager Mission (Dutton, 2015), The Earth Book (Sterling, 2019), and Hubble Legacy: 30 Years of Images and Discoveries (Sterling, 2020), Discovering Mars (Co-authored with historian William Sheehan; Univ.
+Arizona, 2021), and The Art of the Cosmos (Union Square, 2022).
+Jim has a main belt asteroid named after him (8146 Jimbell).
+He and teammates have received 18 NASA Group Achievement Awards for work on space missions, and he was the recipient of the 2011 Carl Sagan Medal from the American Astronomical Society, for excellence in public communication in planetary sciences.

 To arrange a speaking engagement with Jim Bell, please contact the Penguin Speakers Bureau at email@example.com.
-To see some examples of Jim's past public speaking and media appearances, check out Jim Bell's YouTube channel.
+To see some examples of Jim's past public speaking and media appearances, check out the list here, and Jim Bell's YouTube channel.